IFB-ElixirFr/biosphere-microcloud/README.md

 except `master` and `slave` which are based on [IFB Ubuntu 18.04 image](https://nuv.la/module/ifb/examples/images/ubuntu-18.04-ifb).
 All components are on the private network except `master` and `frontend`.

-The `MicroCloud` application instantiates and connect components (by default, it instantiates 2 `slurm_slave` components).
+The `MicroCloud` application instantiates and connect components (by default, it instantiates 2 `slave` components).

 From a user point of view: